Kuurosu/pp5-mildew-detection-in-cherry-leaves/README.md

 - **Validation Approach**: Conduct research on the disease and perform an average image study to further investigate and confirm the presence of clear distinguishing marks on infected leaves.

+### Hypothesis: Differentiation of Infected Leaves

+**1. Introduction**

+Infected cherry leaves are expected to exhibit clear marks that differentiate them from healthy leaves.
+The initial symptom typically manifests as a light-green, circular lesion on either leaf surface, followed by the development of a subtle white cotton-like growth in the infected area.
+To enable effective machine learning analysis, image preprocessing techniques are employed to optimize feature extraction and model training.

 ## Cloud IDE Reminders

 To log into the Heroku toolbelt CLI: